pombredanne/launchpad-3/configs/README.txt

     rooturl: none

 The [vhost.template] defines the keys and default values of a vhost.
+"vhost" is a category, any section whose name is prefixed "vhost" will inherit the keys and default values of the [vhost.template].

+[vhost.answers] is an empty section in the schema...

+    [vhost.answers]

+...and lpnet-lazr.conf defines this:

+    [vhost.answers]
+    hostname: answers.launchpad.net

-[vhost.answers] is an empty section in the schema, yet it has all the keys and values defined in the [vhosts.template].
+./lpnet1/launchpad-lazr.conf does not define anything for [vhost.answers], yet when it is loaded, it has the all the keys and default values of [vhost.template] from the schema, with the hostname change defined in lpnet-lazr.conf:

+    [vhost.answers]
+    althostnames: None
+    hostname: answers.launchpad.net
+    rooturl: None

 The schema may contain [<section>.optional] to define a section that may declared in a conf, but is not automatically